 For starters, there is Grammarly.
 Grammarly is an app that scans your work and checks for grammar.
 It will pick up basic mistakes such as missing or unnecessary commas, misused punctuation like periods and exclamation points, or misspelled words.

 You can also plug it into Squibler’s editor by installing the Chrome extension.
 Grammarly also offers some other integrations with MS Office, Windows, or Mac Applications.
 It also comes with a premium upgrade available.
 This upgrade unlocks a list of additional features:

 - Genre-specific style checks

 - A plagiarism detector that scans more than 16 billion web pages

-Grammarly focuses on your grammar and overall structure, Hemingway scans for readability.
-There are five main things it focuses on:
+Grammarly focuses on your grammar and overall structure, and Hemingway scans for readability.
+It focuses on:

 - Adverbs.
 It suggests keeping adverbs to a minimum if you use them at all.